How to Detect Gene-Edited Food: The EU's Nightmare

 “It’s time to grab the bull by the horns,” concluded Fagan.
 “It’s good for Europe to create that transparency.”

-Note: There is some debate about whether Cibus’ SU Canola is truly gene-edited, since one recent Canadian regulatory document seems to contradict the idea.
-However, the European Food Safety Authority told me it will treat the crop as a GMO.
+Note: Cibus claims that SU Canola isn’t truly gene-edited, and originated via spontaneous mutations in vitro.
+This is reflected in a Canadian regulatory document.
+However, the European Food Safety Authority told me it will treat the crop as a gene-edited organism under the GMO category.
+SU Canola is therefore assumed to be a gene-edited organism for the purposes of this article.

 Cover image from Elena Resko.
 Body text image from Shutterstock